mcraiha/CommonSecrets/SPECIFICATIONS.md

 ##### Title

-UTF-8 string, used to identify entries (doesn't need to unique)
+UTF-8 string, used to identify entries (doesn't need to be unique)

 ##### Address / URL